 - Mary continues a dangerous downward spiral, prompting continued interaction with law enforcement and ED professionals.

-After CCBHCs
+After CCBHC

 - Mary is hearing voices and doesn’t know where to get help, so she turns to opioids to help dull the problem.